What is Balancing/Pacing?

 As well as being able to class activity as physical, mental or emotional, you can also rate an activity according to how much energy it uses.
 Activities will be low, medium or high consumers of energy.
 You need to consider this when you are planning your day.

-Its particularly important to take this approach with demanding activities that may be taxing in a number of different way.
-Eg. Shopping will include travelling, sitting, walking, carrying and coping with busy environment with bright lights and noise.
+It's particularly important to take this approach with demanding activities that may be taxing in a number of different ways.
+Eg. Shopping will include traveling, sitting, walking, carrying and coping with a busy environment with bright lights and noise.

 To find the amount of activity that you can confidently manage on a day to day basis, you first need to have a good awareness of your current activity patterns and their impact on your symptoms and how you feel.
 How do your symptoms change and fluctuate in relation to what you have been doing?
 Remember to consider not just physical activity but also mental and emotional activities.